 The most common Grade 3-4 adverse reactions (≥ 10%) were lymphopenia, neutropenia, thrombocytopenia, fatigue, anemia, increased international normalized ratio, nausea, dizziness, hypertension, and vomiting.

-Development History and FDA Approval Process for Azedra
+Development timeline for Azedra

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.